Abraham: A Key Figure in the Bible

 The men and women of the Bible who are considered saints are recognized by the ordinary universal teaching authority of the Church.

-Although it is not as common today to refer to Biblical saints as St. Abraham, for example, that has not always been the case.
-There are many examples over the centuries in which Biblical saints are given the title "St."
+Although it is not as common today to refer to Old Testament figures as St. Abraham, for example, that has not always been the case.
+There are many examples over the centuries in which Old Testament Biblical saints are given the title "St."

 Did you enjoy this story about St. Abraham the Patriarch?
 Sign up to receive a free saint story every week via email.